-- (i) such other work as is from time to time commonly carried out by barristers. - 16.
-A barrister must be a sole practitioner, and must not: - (a) practise in partnership with any person; - (b) practise as the employer of any legal practitioner who acts as a legal practitioner in the course of that employment; - (c) practise as the employee of any person; - (d) be a legal practitioner director of an incorporated legal practice; or - (e) be a member of a multi-disciplinary partnership. - 17.
-A barrister must not, subject to Rules 18 and 19, - (a) act as a person's general agent or attorney in that person's business or dealings with others; - (b) conduct correspondence in the barrister's name on behalf of any person otherwise than with the opponent; - (c) place herself or himself at risk of becoming a witness, by investigating facts for the purposes of appearing as an advocate or giving legal advice, otherwise than by - - (i) conferring with the client, the instructing solicitor, prospective witnesses or experts; - (ii) examining documents provided by the instructing solicitor or the client, as the case may be, or produced to the court; - (iii) viewing a place or things by arrangement with the instructing solicitor or the client; or - (iv) library research; - (d) act as a person's only representative in dealings with any court, otherwise than when actually appearing as an advocate; - (e) be the address for service of any document or accept service of any document; - (f) serve any process of any court; - (g) conduct the conveyance of any property for any other person; - (h) administer any trust estate or fund for any other person; - (i) obtain probate or letters of administration for any other person; - (j) incorporate companies or provide shelf companies for any other person; - (k) prepare or lodge returns for any other person, unless the barrister is registered or accredited to do so under the applicable taxation legislation; or - (l) hold, invest or disburse any fund for any other person. - 18.
-A barrister will not have breached Rule 17 by doing any of the matters referred to in that Rule, without fee and as a private person not as a barrister or legal practitioner. - 19.
-A barrister will not have breached Rule 17(a), 17(h) or 17(l) if the barrister becomes such an agent, is appointed so to act or becomes responsible for such funds as a private person and not as a barrister or legal practitioner.
+- (i) such other work as is from time to time commonly carried out by barristers. - 16. (a) A barrister must be a sole practitioner, and must not: - (i) practise in partnership with any person; - (ii) practise as the employer of any legal practitioner who acts as a legal practitioner in the course of that employment; - (iii) practise as the employee of any person; - (iv) be a legal practitioner director of an incorporated legal practice; - (v) be a member of a multi-disciplinary partnership; or - (vi) hold or have any interest in a law practice, other than a barrister's own practice, whether directly or indirectly. - (b) Subsection (a)(vi) does not apply to a shareholding in an incorporated legal practice which is a listed public company. - 17.
+A barrister must not, subject to Rules 18 and 19, - (a) act as a person's general agent or attorney in that person's business or dealings with others: - (b) conduct correspondence in the barrister's name on behalf of any person otherwise than with the opponent; - (c) place herself or himself at risk of becoming a witness, by investigating facts for the purposes of appearing as an advocate or giving legal advice, otherwise than by - - (i) conferring with the client, the instructing solicitor, prospective witnesses or experts; - (ii) examining documents provided by the instructing solicitor or the client, as the case may be, or produced to the court; - (iii) viewing a place or things by arrangement with the instructing solicitor or the client; or - (iv) library research; - (d) act as a person's only representative in dealings with any court, otherwise than when actually appearing as an advocate; - (e) be the address for service of any document or accept service of any document; - (f) serve any process of any court; - (g) conduct the conveyance of any property for any other person; - (h) administer any trust estate or fund for any other person; - (i) obtain probate or letters of administration for any other person; - (i) incorporate companies or provide shelf companies for any other person; - (k) prepare or lodge returns for any other person, unless the barrister is registered or accredited to do so under the applicable taxation legislation; or - (l) hold, invest or disburse any fund for any other person. - 18.
+A barrister will not have breached Rule 17 by doing any of the matters referred to in that Rule, without fee and as a private person not as a barrister or legal practitioner.

-- 20. A barrister who is asked by any person to do work or engage in conduct which is not barristers' work, or which appears likely to require work to be done which is not barristers' work, must promptly inform that person: - (a) of the effect of Rules 15, 16 and 17 as they relevantly apply in the circumstances; and - (b) that, if it be the case, solicitors are capable of providing those services to that person.
+- 19. A barrister will not have breached Rule 17(a), 17(h) or 17(l) if the barrister becomes such an agent, is appointed so to act or becomes responsible for such funds as a private person and not as a barrister or legal practitioner. - 20.
+A barrister who is asked by any person to do work or engage in conduct which is not barristers' work, or which appears likely to require work to be done which is not barristers' work, must promptly inform that person: - (a) of the effect of Rules 15, 16 and 17 as they relevantly apply in the circumstances; and - (b) that, if it be the case, solicitors are capable of providing those services to that person.